 May 2003 saw the release of The Golden Age of Grotesque, which spent a week atop the album charts and ended up on several critics' year-end Top Ten lists.
 At the end of September, Manson released a greatest-hits affair titled Lest We Forget.
 The collection covered the highlights of Manson's career and included a new cover version of Depeche Mode's "Personal Jesus," whose success helped push the album to gold status in multiple countries.

 Late in 2005, the band announced that a new album was nearly finished; however, it wasn't until 2007 that Eat Me, Drink Me was released.
 The record was largely written, performed, and produced by Manson and guitarist/bassist Tim Skold, who left Marilyn Manson's lineup shortly thereafter and was replaced by returning member Twiggy Ramirez.
 Manson and Ramirez then began writing material for the band's seventh studio album, The High End of Low, which arrived in spring 2009 and reached number four in the charts.

 In 2011, during preparation for the release of the band's eighth studio album, drummer Ginger Fish announced he had left the group.
 Later that same year, Manson premiered a short film in support of the album titled Born Villain.
 The film, directed by actor Shia La Beouf, was not a music video for a specific track, but a stand-alone short.
 The album Born Villain, featuring the single "No Reflection," was released in 2012 and debuted inside the Top Ten.
-Recording began one year later for The Pale Emperor, slated for release early in 2015 on Loma Vista for the U.S. and Cooking Vinyl internationally.
+Recording began one year later for The Pale Emperor, which saw release early in 2015 on Loma Vista for the U.S. and Cooking Vinyl internationally.
 Shortly before the album's release, Rolling Stone magazine ran an interview with Manson that, among other things, proclaimed the record his best work since Antichrist Superstar. ~ Jason Ankeny, Rovi